Diamonds & Dirt: Production

 Diamonds & Dirt was Crowell's first album recorded entirely in Nashville and the first aimed squarely at a country audience.
 It was produced by Tony Brown and Crowell.

 Critical reception

 The Rolling Stone Album Guide called the album "a stirring treatise on the quest for understanding and balance in a relationship."
 No Depression wrote that the songs are "played by a band that, in its day, rivaled the Desert Rose Band and Dwight Yoakam’s backing unit as the tightest pseudo-honky-tonkers in country music."
 Reviewing the reissue, The A.V.
 Club wrote that the album "still sounds pretty good ... especially in light of the sort of unnatural, reverb-laden late-'80s production that makes everything go 'poof'."
 Spin deemed it "a traditional country record [on which Crowell] ends ups rocking harder than ever before."

 Track listing

 All songs written by Rodney Crowell, except where noted.

-^{A}Only included on Legacy re-issue.